-Finally, in some cases the only solution is an elevator.
+Finally, in some cases when you are comparing stair lift and a platform lift options, your best option may actually be an elevator.
 Pacific Mobility comments as follows, “A residential elevator is a lift that is enclosed in a shaft and travels vertically between floors.
 Elevators can range from an unfinished platform to a fully- enclosed cabin with safety gates and a finished interior.
 Residential elevators are either cable operated or hydraulically powered.
 They are typically used when the vertical change between two or more floor levels is significant and there is not enough room in the house to install a usable stair lift or ramp.”

 Other important things to consider regarding vertical or inclined platform lift selection and installation are: